87tana/87tana.github.io/README.md

 # Data Scientist
-I hold a Master of Science in Computational Cognitive Neuroscience with a specialization in neuroimaging techniques, including signal processing and image analysis.
-This background has provided me with a solid foundation in machine learning and advanced multivariate statistics.

-I have experience in developing, implementing, and optimizing machine learning and deep learning models, primarily using Python and various libraries and frameworks.
-I have a keen interest in projects related to computer vision and multi-modal data analysis and am eager to explore new areas and tackle challenging datasets.
+I hold a Master of Science in Computational Cognitive Neuroscience, I've significant foundation in machine learning and advanced statistics.
+I've applied this expertise to develop, implement, and optimize machine learning and deep learning models using Python and various libraries.
+I'm passionate about projects that combine computer vision and multi-modal data analysis.
+I'm excited to leverage my skills to tackle complex datasets and explore new areas of research.

-I am always open to discussing potential collaborations.
-Feel free to contact me via email(t.mostafid@gmail.com).

 <hr>